jotech/cyc2sbml/README.md

 - Define substitutions (metabolites which should be different in sbml)
 - Add standard diffusion reactions (water, ethanol and small, uncharged <=C3 metabolites can pass the membrane)
 - Change IDs and names of metabolites and reactions (e.g. according to the BIGG nomenclature)
-- Ignore reaction that are not important in the metabolism)
+- Ignore reaction that are not important in the metabolism
 - Change Pathway Tools gene names
+- Additional chemical formula for compunds
+- Autofix mass balance

 ## Installation